openvinotoolkit/openvino_notebooks/notebooks/281-siglip-zero-shot-image-classification/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/openvinotoolkit/openvino_notebooks/blob/main/notebooks/281-siglip-zero-shot-image-classification/281-siglip-zero-shot-image-classification.ipynb)

-Zero-shot image classification is a computer vision task to classify images into one of several classes, without any prior training or knowledge of the classes.
+Zero-shot image classification is a computer vision task with the goal to classify images into one of several classes without any prior training or knowledge of these classes.

 ![zero-shot-pipeline](https://user-images.githubusercontent.com/29454499/207773481-d77cacf8-6cdc-4765-a31b-a1669476d620.png)

-In this tutorial, you will use [SigLIP](https://huggingface.co/docs/transformers/main/en/model_doc/siglip) model to perform zero-shot image classification.
+In this tutorial, you will use the [SigLIP](https://huggingface.co/docs/transformers/main/en/model_doc/siglip) model to perform zero-shot image classification.

 ## Notebook Contents

 This tutorial demonstrates how to perform zero-shot image classification using the open-source SigLIP model.
-The SigLIP model was proposed in [Sigmoid Loss for Language Image Pre-Training](https://arxiv.org/abs/2303.15343) by Xiaohua Zhai, Basil Mustafa, Alexander Kolesnikov, Lucas Beyer.
-SigLIP proposes to replace the loss function used in [CLIP](https://github.com/openai/CLIP) (Contrastive Language–Image Pre-training) by a simple pairwise sigmoid loss.
+The SigLIP model was proposed in the [Sigmoid Loss for Language Image Pre-Training](https://arxiv.org/abs/2303.15343) paper.
+SigLIP suggests replacing the loss function used in [CLIP](https://github.com/openai/CLIP) (Contrastive Language–Image Pre-training) with a simple pairwise sigmoid loss.
 This results in better performance in terms of zero-shot classification accuracy on ImageNet.

 ![siglip-performance-comparison](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/model_doc/siglip_table.jpeg)